KXBZ

 KXBZ (104.7 FM) is a radio station broadcasting a New Country format.
 Licensed to Manhattan, Kansas, United States, the station serves the Manhattan-Topeka-Salina area.

-The station went on the air as KTDF on May 3, 1990.
-On September 30, 1994, the station changed its call sign to the current KXBZ.
-At the time, it was the third station to be part of Manhattan Broadcasting Co., Inc.
+The station was issued a construction permit as KTDF on May 3, 1990.
+In August 1994, the station signed on the air with its current country format and "B104.7" branding.
+The launch marked the first country music station directly targeting Manhattan, and the first on FM (at the time, the nearest country music station to Manhattan was KJCK (AM)).
+The station changed its call sign to the current KXBZ on September 30.
+KXBZ became the third station to be part of Manhattan Broadcasting Co., Inc.